The Texas Shot Heard 'Round the World: Come and Take It, the Battle Cry of Gonzales, and the Texas War for Independence

 Background of the Texas War for Independence from Mexico

 In 1835, the DeWitt colonists, most of whom were loyal to Mexico, were alarmed to see General Santa Anna assume increasingly dictatorial powers.
-Among the egregious abuses suffered were Santa Anna's decision to annul the Constitution of 1824, dissolving the legislature of Coahuila y Texas, and the shameful and dishonorable treatment of his opposition.
+Among the most egregious abuses suffered were Santa Anna's decision to annul the Constitution of 1824, dissolving the legislature of Coahuila y Texas, and the shameful and dishonorable treatment of his opposition.
 Perhaps the most frightening news was Santa Anna's reward to his Mexican troops by allowing them to loot the town of Zacatecas after his soldiers defeated the resisters in the town.

 A friend of Santa Anna's, Edward Gritten, visited the town of Gonzales, Texas, and found the colonists continued to be loyal to the Mexican government but were prepared to resist troops that did not support the Constitution of 1824.
 Gritten wrote to Colonel Ugartechea, commander of the Mexican army based in San Antonio, and Ugartechea sent letters to the DeWitt colony assuring them that the army had no intention of coming to Gonzales.
 The colonists disapproved so highly of the talks of independence in San Felipe that they sent copies of the letters to nearby settlements to convince them not to fight Mexico.